-- Perception and interpretation; understanding how humans perceive information.
+- Perception, visual mapping and interpretation; understanding how humans perceive information.
 Encoding of value; Encoding of relation; Models: Bertin, Mackinlay (Quantitative, Ordinal, and Categorical), Semiotics.

 Equivalent to 40%.
 Uses key areas of theory or knowledge to meet the Learning Outcomes of the module.
 Is able to formulate an appropriate solution to accurately solve tasks and questions.
 Can identify individual aspects, but lacks an awareness of links between them and the wider contexts.
 Outputs can be understood, but lack structure and/or coherence.